 To qualify for a green card based on asylum, the foreign national must demonstrate that they are a refugee that is either unable or unwilling to return to their country of nationality or country of last habitual residence, as a result of persecution or well-founded fear of persecution on the basis of five statutorily protected grounds including: race, religion, nationality, membership in a particular social group, or political opinion.

-For more information please contact our office to schedule a free first time consultation.
+For more information please contact our office to schedule a first time consultation.
 Our staff members can assist you in Russian, Spanish, Hebrew, French, and Danish.